Respiratory Virus Guidelines

 • Taking steps for cleaner air like bringing in more fresh outside air, purifying indoor air, or gathering outdoors.

-When sick
+When Sick

 If you develop a respiratory virus: